Audio Hotspots: What is it and how can I use it?

 Audio Hotspot File Types:

-Yulio support almost any type of audio file as long as it is under 100 MB and under 2 minutes in length.
+Yulio can support almost any type of audio file as long as it is under 100 MB and under 2 minutes in length.

-How to Add Audio Hotspots to Your VR Project
+How to Add Audio Hotspots to Your VR Project:

 On the project page, click the blue Hotspot Editor button.